jtyard/QP.jl/TypeFoundations.md

 ## Types
 - [Type theories](https://ncatlab.org/nlab/show/type+theory) are formal languages consisting of terms.
 Some of these terms are called types and each term has a definite type.
 So is it a formal language $L$ together with a map
 $$\mathsf{type}:L \to L?$$
-- In set theory there are sets and propositions, whereas type theory has only types.
+- In set theory we use the propositional calculus to build sets out of sets, whereas type theory has only types i.e. we use types to build types from types.
 - Judgements belong to the meta-language.
 - Write $t:A$ for the judgment "$t$ is a term of type $A$".
 - [Propositions as types](https://ncatlab.org/nlab/show/propositions+as+types): Identify each type $A$ with the proposition "there is a term $t:A$".
 Term $t$ of type $A$ viewed as a proof, or witness, of $A$ (or rather, that there is a term $t:A$.)